integeruser/jgltut/README.md

 Distribution
 ------------

-This project is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+This project is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/): you are free to use and modify this code, but i ask you to put a link back to this repository in the credits or documentation of your projects.

 The LWJGL license can be found [here](http://lwjgl.org/license.php).
 The gltut and glsdk licenses can be found [here](https://bitbucket.org/alfonse/gltut/raw/3ee6f3dd04a7/License.txt) and [here](https://bitbucket.org/alfonse/unofficial-opengl-sdk/raw/1893b6e851b9/License.txt).